Prison Princess: Plot

 Prison Princess is about a tsundere swordswoman, Princess Zena of Zanji Zed, and a gentle magician, Princess Aria of Aria Zaza, who have been captured and imprisoned by the Demon King.
 The player is a spirit without a physical body, having died at the hands of the Demon King.
 Under the name "Great Hero", the player infiltrates and finds princesses Zena and Aria and is tasked to help them escape the castle and simultaneously take back the control of their kingdoms from the Demon King.
 There are five different endings.

 Development and release

 The game was announced on December 11, 2019.
 Produced by Yuujirou Usuda, the character designs were done by Ai Akasa and Inui Waon, while Fumiko Uchimura and Mao Amatsuka provided the voices for the princess characters Zena and Aria respectively.
 It was released digitally on the Nintendo eShop globally on January 30, 2020.
 It was soon ported to PC and released on GOG.com and Steam.

 Reception

-Prison Princess received "mixed or average" critical reviews according to aggregator Metacritic.
+Prison Princess received "mixed or average" critical reviews according to review aggregator Metacritic.
 Pete Davison of Nintendo Life gave praise to the characters, artwork and narrative.